OWASP/www-project-snakes-and-ladders/tab_roadmap.md

 ---
 title: Roadmap
-displaytext: Road Map and getting Involved
+displaytext: Road Map and Getting Involved
 layout: null
 tab: true
 order: 6
 tags: sl
 ---

-## Road Map and getting Involved
+## Road Map and Getting Involved

 Involvement in the development and promotion of Snakes and Ladders is actively encouraged!
 You do not have to be a security expert in order to contribute.
 Some of the ways you can help are listed below.